-Participating in a variety of co-curricular and extracurricular activities, such as sports, leisure pursuits, religious and cultural events, research, and community service, will make your time here enjoyable.
-I implore you to utilize the resources of our institution and staff in order to realize your full potential and contribute significantly to society.
-It gives me great pleasure to wish you a happy and unforgettable time while you are a student at Rajarata University of Sri Lanka.
+Your time here will be pleasurable if you participate in a range of co-curricular and extracurricular activities, including sports, hobbies, religious and cultural events, research, and community service.
+I ask you to make the most of our institution's resources and staff to reach your maximum potential and make a substantial contribution to society.
+It is a tremendous pleasure for me to wish you a joyful and memorable experience at Rajarata University of Sri Lanka.

-Prof. (Mrs.) GAS Ginigaddara (BSc, MPhil, PhD) Vice Chancellor Rajarata University of Sri Lanka, Mihintale, Sri Lanka
+Prof. (Mrs.) GAS Ginigaddara (BSc, MPhil, PhD) Vice Chancellor Rajarata University of Sri Lanka, Mihintale, Sri Lank.